-- Check here if the Lead Agency has official representation and a decision-making role in the State Advisory Council or similar coordinating body. - (REQUIRED) Indian tribe(s) and/or tribal organization(s), at the option of individual tribes. - Describe the coordination goals and process, including which tribe(s) was consulted: - N/A-There are no Indian tribes and/or tribal organizations in the State. - (REQUIRED) State/territory agency(ies) responsible for programs for children with special needs, including early intervention programs authorized under the Individuals with Disabilities Education Act (Part C for infants and toddlers and and Part B, Section 619 for preschool).
+☑ Check here if the Lead Agency has official representation and a decision-making role in the State Advisory Council or similar coordinating body.
+(REQUIRED) Indian tribe(s) and/or tribal organization(s), at the option of

+Describe the coordination goals and process, including which tribe(s) was consulted:

+- N/A-There are no Indian tribes and/or tribal organizations in the State. - ☑ (REQUIRED) State/territory agency(ies) responsible for programs for children with special needs, including early intervention programs authorized under the Individuals with Disabilities Education Act (Part C for infants and toddlers and and Part B, Section 619 for preschool).
-The Division of Early Childhood and the Division of Special Education/Early

-Intervention Services collaborate and establish policies and practices for all child care related services for infants and toddlers with disabilities.
+The Division of Early Childhood and the Division of Special Education/Early Intervention Services collaborate and establish policies and practices for all child care related services for infants and toddlers with disabilities.
 This enables the provision of joint training to enhance providers' abilities to help children develop the thinking, language, numeracy, early literacy, and social and physical skills necessary for school success.
-This joint professional development also enhances the ability of providers for seamless transitions into new early childhood settings and increases the quality of care for vulnerable populations.

-(REQUIRED) State/territory office/director for Head Start state collaboration.
-Describe the coordination goals and process:
+☑ (REQUIRED) State/territory office/director for Head Start state collaboration.

 This position is located in the Collaboration and Program Improvement Branch within the Division of Early Childhood.
 The Office of Child Care Director consults with the Branch Chief responsible for this function on all program initiatives and opportunities.
-The Head Start State Collaboration Director, also in the Collaboration and Program Improvement Branch, serves as a liaison between all Head Start and Early Head Start grantees, Maryland Head Start Association and the regional Head Start office.
-The Head Start State Collaboration Director works closely with the Maryland Head Start Association to conduct a statewide Head Start needs assessment and provide all Head Start grantees with current information and trends pertinent to Head Start and early childhood.
+The Head Start State Collaboration Director, also in the Collaboration and Program Improvement Branch, shares that information with all of the Head Start and Early Head Start grantees.

-(REQUIRED) State agency responsible for public health, including the agency responsible for immunizations.
+☑ (REQUIRED) State agency responsible for public health, including the agency responsible for immunizations.